-CURRENTLY, due to the increasing number of tasks for which the manipulators are used, wheeled mobile platforms with robots mounted are gaining more propagation.
+Index Terms- Mobile manipulator platform, suspension, vibration isolation, which the manipulators are used, wheeled mobile platforms with robots mounted are gaining more propagation.
 Due to the extremely high restrictions on the mobility and maneuverability of these systems, spherical wheels with high stiffness are often used in the construction.
-However, this
+However, this solution has a major drawback - high level of vibration from the ground is transferred on manipulator and its endeffector.